 It can be tempting to go all out for every holiday, but going above and beyond can be exhausting—for you and your wallet.
 Hopefully, you’ll be able to enjoy a fun, festive Fourth of July this year without going over budget.
-One thing that could help you keep your finances in check is a cash management account with SoFi Money®.
+One thing that could help you keep your finances in check is a checking and savings account with SoFi Checking and Savings®.

-SoFi Money allows you to save, spend, and earn all in one product.
+SoFi Checking and Savings allows you to save, spend, and earn all in one product.
 And all the while, you can be earning a high interest rate (subject to change).

-With SoFi Money, there are no account fees—and all ATM fees are reimbursed (subject to change).
+With SoFi Checking and Savings, there are no ATM fees at 55,000+ ATMs worldwide (subject to change).

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 SoFi Money is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member FINRA / SIPC .